Installation

 /* resources/css/app.css */

-@import "./vendor/plume/theme.css";
+@import "./vendor/plume/animations.css";

 Alpine.js